frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/backup.md

 ## Options

-  - `--with-files` Take backup with private and public files
   - `--backup-path` Set path for saving all the files in this operation
   - `--backup-path-db` Set path for saving database file
   - `--backup-path-conf` Set path for saving config file
   - `--backup-path-files` Set path for saving public file
   - `--backup-path-private-files` Set path for saving private file

+## Flags

+  - `--with-files` Take backup with private and public files
   - `--compress` Compress private and public files
   - `--verbose` Add verbosity